1. Finding a Great Surgeon is the Best You Can Do to Guarantee Satisfactory Results

 2. Breast Augmentation Costs Around $3,700

 The average cost of a breast augmentation procedure was $3,719.
 That’s according to the American Society of Plastic Surgeons.
-Keep in mind though that this figure only highlights the surgeon’s fees and does not include associated costs (anaesthesia, materials, facilities, etc).
+Keep in mind though that this figure only highlights the surgeon’s fees and does not include associated costs (anesthesia, materials, facilities, etc).
 Also, the price may vary greatly from one doctor to the other.
 Many experienced cosmetic surgeons may charge higher fees but in many cases this is worth it.
 You’d rather pay more to get the results you expect, than pay cheap only to have for revision surgeries later.
 Instead of just focusing on the cost, settle on an augmentation surgeon based on their experience.

 3. Many Augmentation Patients Are Up After a Week